-It must also make collaboration between employees easier, and ensure that all business processes and projects are carried out systematically.
+It must also make collaboration between employees easier and ensure that all business processes and projects are carried out systematically.
 Your business intranet must be the place where employees turn to resolve their issues, and the system they count on to make their jobs easier.

 2. Provide users with relevant content

-When working on your intranet approach, keep in mind that your company is made up of a variety of people who all have different needs, goals, and skills.
+When working on your intranet approach, keep in mind that your company is made up of a variety of people who all have unique needs, goals, and skills.
 Your intranet must be able to recognise the needs of your staff and provide content that is applicable and timely.